nextedy/gantt-docs/docs/widget.md

 ![Gantt](img/gantt-widget-add.png)

 !!! info
-	Currently it is possible to have only one Work Item Gantt widget on a page.
+    Currently, it is possible to have only one Work Item Gantt widget on a page.

 ## Widget Parameters

-* `Work Items` - a standard data set parameter,select what work items you want to see on your the gantt chart.
+* `Work Items` - a standard data set parameter, select what work items you want to see on your Gantt chart.

 * `Parent Role` - select what Work Item link roles should be used to detect the parent-child relationships.
 If empty, no hierarchy is shown.

-* `Dependency Role` - select what Work Item link roles should be used to detect the Depends-on relationships.
+* `Dependency Role` - select what Work Item link roles should be used to detect Depends-on relationships.
 If empty, no dependencies will be shown.

     If you select multiple link roles, the first role is used when creating new links.

-* `Load Children` - define how many levels of child items should be traversed and added to the list in addition to the items from 'Work Items' attributes.
+* `Load Children` - define how many levels of child items should be traversed and added to the list in addition to the items from `Work Items` date set parameter.

     Zero (0) means that no additional items are shown.

-* `Show Unplanned` - click on 'no' to hide all the work items that do not have the start field set.
-If you keep it set to 'yes', such tasks will be in the list, scheduled for 'Today', marked by gray color.
+* `Show Unplanned` - click on `no` to hide all the work items that do not have the `Start Field` set.

+    If you keep it set to `yes`, such tasks will be in the list, scheduled for 'Today', and marked by gray color.

-* `Drag Children` - To allow dragging children when the user is dragging their parent's task, set this property to 'yes'
+* `Drag Children` -  configure if you want the child items to be rescheduled when dragging their parent's item.

 ### Advanced

-* `Maximize View` -  configure if the widget should expand the over the full working area.
+* `Maximize View` -  configure if the widget should expand its content over the full working area.
 See [Setup](../setup/).

-* `Start Field` -  the name of the custom field, that holds when the work item starts.
-It can be any of: Date, Date-Time or String.
-If such custom fields does not exists, the value will be stored in String ad-hoc custom fields.
-For production use we recommend to use a Date (Only) custom field.
+* `Start Field` -  the name of the custom field, that stores the information when the work item starts.

+	The type of the custom field can be any of these: Date, Date-Time or String.

+	If such custom field does not exist, the value will be stored in String ad-hoc custom field.
+For production use, we recommend using a Date (Only) custom field.

-* `Duration Field` -  the name of the custom field, that holds when the work item duration as number of days.
-It can be any of: Integer or String.
-If such custom fields does not exists, the value will be stored in String ad-hoc custom fields.
-For production use we recommend to use an Integer custom field.
+* `Duration Field` -  the name of the custom field, that stores the information about the work item duration as the number of days.

+	The type of the custom field can be any of these: Integer or String.

+	If such custom field does not exist, the value will be stored in String ad-hoc custom field.
+For production use, we recommend using an Integer custom field.

-* `Progress Field` - the name of the custom field, that holds when the work item progress as float (if you multiple by 100 you get % of completion).
-It can be any of: Float or String.
-If such custom fields does not exists, the value will be stored in String ad-hoc custom fields.
-For production use we recommend to use a Float custom field.
+* `Progress Field` - the name of the custom field, that stores the progress of the work item progress as Float (multiply by 100 to get % of completion).

+	The type of the custom field can be any of these: Float or String.

+	If such custom field does not exist, the value will be stored in String ad-hoc custom field.
+For production use, we recommend using a Float custom field.

 * `Sort by` -  the sort criteria to sort the top level work items.